SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 <!-- ------------------------------------------------------ -->

 <h3 id="run_bcs_spatial_profile"> Spatial Profile Data </h3>
-The shape of user-defined velocty profile can be given in an ASCII text file.
+The shape of user-defined velocity profile can be given in an ASCII text file.
 The format of the file is
 <pre>
 <i>node_id_1</i>  <i>value_1</i>
 <i>node_id_2</i>  <i>value_2</i>